btisdall/btisdall.github.io/_posts/2017-11-17-fun-with-gmail-and-slack.md

 # Gmail forwarding addresses

-Setting up a forwarding address is pretty easy, if you want a walk-through try this [Google help article](https://support.google.com/mail/answer/10957?hl=en).
+Setting up a forwarding address is pretty easy, if you want a walk-through try this [Google help article](https://support.google.com/mail/answer/10957?hl=en) (expand the `Turn automatic forwarding on or off` section, follow the instructions but stop at step 8).
 Once you've completed the process Gmail will send a verification email to the address and Slackbot should tell you it's received it - expand the message, click on the confirmation link and congratulations, you're done preparing.

 # Doing something useful